fbi-cde/crime-data-frontend/README.md

 ## Release process

-This app follows [semver](http://semver.org/) and [tags releases](https://github.com/18F/crime-data-explorer/releases) with the version number.
-You can see all notable changes in [CHANGELOG.md](changelog.md).
+This app follows [semver](http://semver.org/) and has [tagged releases](https://github.com/18F/crime-data-explorer/releases) by version number.
+You can see all notable changes in [CHANGELOG.md](https://github.com/18F/crime-data-explorer/blob/master/CHANGELOG.md).

-### Manual testing
+### Manual verification

+Though unit test coverage is decent (check with `npm run coverage`, as of [`cdb2340`](https://github.com/18F/crime-data-explorer/commit/cdb2340830b0325dc9a05ba443a1a84c2e835430) it was about 77% of all statements), we run through a few basic user scenarios before tagging a release to check the application.

-1. Load homepage
+1. Load homepage from `master` branch.
+Can be local or https://crime-data-explorer.fr.cloud.gov
 2. Select "Explorer" from navigation
 3. Ensure that a trend chart renders to show "Violent Crime rate in United States"
 4. Select "Alabama" as the location in the left hand side menu
 5. Select "Robbery" as the crime in the left hand side menu
 6. Ensure that the URL is now `/explorer/alabama/robbery`
 7. Ensure that a trend chart renders to show "Robbery rate in Alabama, 2004–2014"
-8. Scroll down and ensure donut charts, histograms, and tables render to show Robbery incident details in Alabama, 2004–2014"
+8. Scroll down and ensure donut charts, histograms, and tables render to show "Robbery incident details in Alabama, 2004–2014"
 9. Scroll down and ensure there is a section called "About the data"
 10. Select "Downloads & Documentation" from the navigation at the top of the page or the footer at the bottom
 11. Select "Alabama" as the "Location" and "2000" as the "Year".
 Click download and ensure that a `.zip` file is downloaded